Inmate at DOC

 Are inmates allowed to mail letters?

-Yes.
 Inmates are permitted to send and receive mail.
 The prison pays for 10 one-ounce letters each month for each inmate.
 All outgoing mail must contain the inmate’s name and inmate number as part of the return address.
 All incoming mail is examined for contraband, including cash, personal checks, drugs, and weapons.
 Legal mail sent to the inmate is opened in front of the inmate and examined by a correctional officer for contraband.
 If you are receiving mail from an inmate that you do not want to be receiving, please call OVA at 1.800.563.6399 and staff will discuss options with you.
+Please see precautionary guidance regarding opening mail from inmates.

 Can inmates work while they are incarcerated?

 Inmates do not receive cash directly.
 Any payment for work is deposited into an account maintained for them by the prison.
-They can request that money be transferred from their account to pay for legal bills and approved purchases.
+They may request money be transferred from their account to pay for legal bills and approved purchases.

 Can victims know what treatment programs inmates have completed?